SomeSpaceNerd/Smart-Thing/Readme.md

    1. if you want to disable it persistently: `mv /etc/init.d/S95supervisord /etc/init.d/K95supervisord`
 8. You can activate the chroot (on device) using `/scripts/activate-chroot.sh`
    1. will also remount `/` as read/write
-9. Once chroot is activated, try launching chromium: `xinit /usr/bin/chromium --no-sandbox`
+9. Once chroot is activated, try launching the UI: [WIP]
-    1.  you need `--no-sandbox` because running as root
 10. Profit?
 11. To deactivate the chroot, just `exit`
     1.  will automatically call `/scripts/cleanup-chroot.sh` to unmount everything